manwar/python-guide/introduction-to-python.md

     for country, capital in zip(countries, capitals):
         print(f'The capital city of {country} is {capital}')

-Here is the output of the above code
+Here is the output of the above code.

     The capital city of Netherlands is Amsterdam
     The capital city of Nigeria is Abuja